seanmoir/AWS/README.md

 # AWS
-Deploying EC2 instances into AWS using vagrant.
+Deploying EC2 instances into AWS using vagrant, Includes script to setup a DB and accounts in an RDS instance

 Required software, vagrant, vagrant-aws plugin